MAS-RA/AI-Face-Detection/README.md

 This project is licensed under the [Your License] License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-This project was inspired by the work of Mahesh Sawant.

 ---

 For updates and announcements, follow me on Instagram [@Alisaeed.thabt](https://www.instagram.com/alisaeed.thabt/).